-Everything You Need to Know About CNC Lathe Machines
+Everything You Need To Know About CNC Lathe Machines

 What is a CNC Lathe Machine?

 “CNC” stands for “Computer Numerical Control,” which occurs when a computer converts a design, produced by CAD software, into numbers.
-The numbers are viewed as coordinates, providing the computer with the ability to control the cutting and shaping of a material.
+The numbers are viewed as coordinates, providing the computer with the ability to control the cutting and shaping of the material.
 This precise technology is incorporated into various machines including CNC lathe Machines.

 A lathe is a machine that rotates a workpiece on a spindle to cut away excess material and produce a symmetrical object.
-A CNC lathe machine operates with CNC systems, allowing a machinist to program the machine to make difficult cuts on tough materials in order efficiently to produce high quality pieces.
+A CNC lathe machine operates with CNC systems, allowing a machinist to program the machine to make difficult cuts on tough materials in order efficiently to produce high-quality pieces.

 A CNC lathe is typically used to produce round shapes which have both an inside diameter (ID) and outside diameter (OD).
 A wide assortment of materials could be machined with this tool depending on their individual applications within their respective industries.
 Some of the most common fields that CNC lathes are used in include oil & gas, aerospace, automotive, medical, mining and ship construction.
 Typical parts that are made include shift knobs, pulleys, hubs, bushings, shafts and flywheels.